gbv/coli-ana/README.md

 node ./bin/convert --import ~/path/to/ou_liu_t_de-slim-21-02-15-1121
 ```

 Add `--reset` to delete old records from the database.
+At the moment, there are some basic error checks that exclude some analyses from being imported.
+To import those anyway, add the `--ignore-errors` flag.

 ### Data dumps and statistics